grea09/color/article/article.md

 # Introduction {-}

 Until the end of the 90s, Plan-Space Planning (PSP) was generally preferred by the automated planning community.
 Its early commitment, expressivity, and flexibility were clear advantages over State-Space Planning (SSP).
-However, more recently, drastic improvements in state search planning was made possible by advanced and efficient heuristics.
+However, more recently, drastic improvements in state search planning were made possible by advanced and efficient heuristics.
 This allowed those planners to scale up more efficiently than plan-space search ones, notably thanks to approaches like GraphPlan [@blum_fast_1997], fast-forward [@hoffmann_ff_2001], LAMA [@richter_lama_2011] and Fast Downward Stone Soup [@roger_fast_2014].
 This evolution led to a preference for performances upon other aspects of the problem of automated planning.
 However, some of these aspects can be more easily addressed in Partial Order Planning (POP), also known as Partial Order Causal Link (POCL) planning.
-For example POP, can take advantage of least commitment [@mccluskey_engineering_1997] that offers more flexibility with a final plan that describes only the necessary order of the actions considered without forcing a particular sequence.
+For example POP, can take advantage of least commitment [@mccluskey_engineering_1997] that offers more flexibility with a partial plan that describes only the necessary order of the actions and not a fixed sequence of steps.
 POP has been proven to be well suited for multi-agent planning [@kvarnstrom_planning_2011] and temporal planning [@benton_temporal_2012] <!-- Refs from [@shekhar_learning_2016] -->.
-These advantages made UCPOP [@penberthy_ucpop_1992] one of the preferred POP planner of its time with works made to port some of its characteristics into state-based planning [@gazen_combining_1997].
+These advantages made UCPOP [@penberthy_ucpop_1992] one of the preferred POP planners of its time with works made to port some of its characteristics into state-based planning [@gazen_combining_1997].

-Related works already tried to explore new ideas to make POP into an attractive alternative to regular state-based planners like the appropriately named "Reviving partial order planning" [@nguyen_reviving_2001] and VHPOP [@younes_vhpop_2003].
+Related works already tried to explore new ideas to make POP an attractive alternative to regular state-based planners like the appropriately named "Reviving partial order planning" [@nguyen_reviving_2001] and VHPOP [@younes_vhpop_2003].
 More recent efforts [@coles_forwardchaining_2010; @sapena_combining_2014] are trying to adapt the powerful heuristics from state-based planning to POP's approach.
 An interesting approach of these last efforts is found in [@shekhar_learning_2016] with meta-heuristics based on offline training on the domain.
 However, we clearly note that only a few papers lay the emphasis upon plan quality using POP [@ambite_planning_1997; @estlin_learning_1997].

 The present paper lays the base for our project for an intelligent robotic system that aims to use inverted planning for plan inference in order to help dependent persons to accomplish tasks.
 This project is based on the works of Ramirez et al. [@ramirez_plan_2009] on inverted planning for plan inference.
 This context led us to seek ways to improve POP with better refining techniques and resolver selection.
-Since we need to handle data derived from limited robotic sensors, we need a way for the planner to be able to be resilient to basic corruption on its input.
+Since we need to handle data derived from limited robotic sensors, we need a way for the planner to be able to be resilient to misleading input plans.
 Another aspect of this work lies in the fact that the final system will need to compute online planning with a feed of observational data.
 In order to achieve this we need a planner that can:

 * repair and optimize existing plans,
 * perform online planning efficiently
 * retain performances on complex but medium sized problems.

 Classical POP algorithms don't meet most of these criteria but can be enhanced to fit the first one.
 Usually, POP algorithms take a problem as an input and use a loop or a recursive function to refine the plan into a solution.
-We can simply expose the recursive function in order to be able to use our existing partial plan.
-This, however, causes multiples side effects if the input plan is suboptimal.
+We can't simply use the refining recursive function in order to be able to use our existing partial plan.
+This causes multiples side effects if the input plan is suboptimal.
 *Our view* on the problem diverges from other works: PSP is a very different approach compared to SSP.
 It is usually more computationally expensive than modern state space planners but brings several advantages.
 We want to make the most of them instead of trying to change POP's fundamental nature.
 That view is at the core of our model: we use the refining and least commitment abilities of POP in order to improve online performances and quality.
 In order to achieve this, we start by computing a *proper plan* that is computed offline with the input of the domain.
-The explanation of the way this notion is defined and used can be found in @sec:properplan of the present paper.
+The explanation of the way this notion is defined and used is given in @sec:properplan of the present paper.
 Using existing partial plans as input leads to several issues, mainly with new flaw types that aren't treated in classical POP.
 This is why we focus the @sec:negative of our paper on plan quality and negative refinements.
 We, therefore, introduce new negative flaws and resolvers that aim to fix and optimize the plan: the *alternative* and the *orphan* flaws.
 Side effects of negative flaws and resolvers can lead to conflicts.
-In order to avoid them and enhance performances and quality, the algorithm needs resolver and flaw selection mechanisms that are explained in the @sec:selection of our work.
+In order to avoid them and enhance performances and quality, the algorithm needs resolver and flaw selection mechanisms that are explained in the @sec:selection.
 All these mechanisms are part of our aLternative Optimization with partiaL pLan Injection Partial Ordered Planning (LOLLIPOP) algorithm presented in details in @sec:algorithm.
-We prove that the use of these new mechanisms leads to fewer iterations, a reduced branching factor and better quality than standard POP in @sec:analysis.
+We prove that the use of these new mechanisms keeps LOLLIPOP sound and complete in @sec:analysis.
 Experimental results and benchmarks are presented and explained in the @sec:results of this paper.

 # Partial Order Planning Preliminaries